ISSUIUC/MIDAS-Launch/README.md

 Loading data from .launch files is much more complicated.
 To begin, select the 'Import' tab and select the source type of '.launch File'.

-First, click the 'Choose File' button under the 'Data File' header and choose the .launch file you want to load.
-The program will attempt to store the last file you loaded across runs, so if you're loading the same file again this step can be skipped.
+Click the 'Add Files' button under the 'Data File' header and choose the .launch files you want to load.
+The program will attempt to store the last set of files you loaded across runs, so if you're loading the same files again this step may be able to be skipped.
+The files you chose will be stitched together in order, so you can use the arrow buttons to reorder the chosen files.

 Now, you have to tell the program the format that this .launch file was encoded in.
 This takes some extra steps to set up: